Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 Sudoku is a great place to start because a basic Sudoku always comes with a partial solution already in place.
 Some portion of the grid has already been prefilled.
 Some number of actions have already been taken and are required to be a part of any complete solution.

-Many exact cover problems will start with a partial solution and there are several ways to handle that.
-Let’s first take a look at how the known cells are addressed in [Assaf's Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt) code.

-__I have intentionally left Assaf's technique out of my `AlgorithmXSolver`.
-Although it works well in some cases, it can cause issues on more complex puzzles.
-The other alternatives I present always work.
-There is still significant benefit to be gained by going through Assaf's code.__
+I mentioned earlier that my Algorithm X journey was heavily influenced by Ali Assaf’s code.
+The rest of this page is broken up into sections where each section compares [Assaf’s Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt)) code to my current code as applied to Sudoku.
+Ultimately, I will end with a discussion of how to handle the prefilled Sudoku cells.

-# Option 1: Preselect Known Actions – à la Ali Assaf
+# Step 1: Identify Requirements – à la Ali Assaf

-Assaf first builds a list of requirements (`X`).

-Note: In Assaf's code, `R` and `C` are the numbers of rows and columns in a Sudoku box or subgrid.
+Note: In Assaf's code, `R` and `C` are the numbers of rows and columns in a Sudoku box or sub grid.
 A 9x9 Sudoku grid has 9 boxes and each box is 3x3.
 For a traditional 9x9 Sudoku, `N` = 9 in Assaf's code, but `R` and `C` are both 3.

 ```python
     R, C = size